CICE-Consortium/CICE/doc/source/developer_guide/dg_forcing.rst

 - fsnow   = snowfall rate (kg/m^2 s)

 and model forcing inputs are derived from those fields and the defaults.

+Because the input files are on the gregorian time axis, the model can run with the regular 365 day (noleap) calendar, but in that case, the Feb 29 input data will be used on March 1, and all data after March 1 will be shifted one day.
+December 31 in leap years will be skipped when running with the CICE calendar with no leap days.

 .. _NCARforcing: